 Each week, students meet with a tutor who helps with their studies.
 These tutorials are the foundation of the Oxford system and comprise the bulk of a student’s work.

 Another interesting fact about the Oxford system is that there aren’t exams.
 In most universities, when the term finishes, you take a final exam.
 At Oxford, you may have little tests here and there, but there is no real semester final.
 Your degree rests on a final examination you have at the end of your time at Oxford.
 One test.
 Sick, huh?

-I thought the whole Oxford system was overly complex, but that is the consequence of people starting their own colleges year after year over many centuries and then not wanting to integrate into one system.
+I thought the whole Oxford system was overly complex, but that’s the consequence of people starting their own colleges year after year over many centuries and then not wanting to integrate into one system.

 Because of the weather, I didn’t get a chance to go punting in the river in Oxford.
-Punting is when you take a sort of gondola ride down the river – drinking, relaxing, and hoping you don’t fall in when it is your turn to push that pole (punt).
+Punting is when you take a sort of gondola ride down the river while drinking, relaxing, and hoping you don’t fall in when it’s your turn to push that pole (punt).
 Disappointing.

-Oxford is one hour away from London and makes for a good overnight trip out of the city, or, if you want to be a little rushed, a day trip.
-There’s a lot of history here and, if you are a Harry Potter fan, the college where Hogwarts was filmed is also here.
+Oxford is one hour away from London and makes for a good overnight trip out of the city, or, if you don’t mind being a little rushed, a day trip.
+There’s a lot of history here, and if you’re a Harry Potter fan, the college where Hogwarts was filmed is also here.
 There’s history, education, and cool architecture in this city.

 And when you go, make sure you go punting for me!